 Logically, we won’t ask questions related to the items included with all packages.
 We will concentrate our focus on the differences.

 All sets include a domain name acquisition and hosting account setup help or up to 3 revisions, but each of them contains a different number of pages.
 So I need to ask, at least, “how many pages do you need on your website?”

 Now we continue building our questions until we have enough information to provide the best recommendation for our potential leads.

 There is the first page of my brainstorm:

-Last thing to do, in our brainstorm session, is to map the questions, the answer and the outcomes.
-I use draw.io to fully map my flow.
+The last thing to do, in our brainstorm session, is to map the questions, the answer and the outcomes.
+I use draw.io to map my flow fully.

 Think design and attraction!